 Calculate the magnitude and determine the direction of the electric field between two electrically charged parallel plates, given the charge of each plate, or the electric potential difference and plate separation.
-Represent the motion of an electrically charged particle in the uniform field between two oppositely charged plated and express the connection of this motion to the projectile motion of an object with mass in the Earth's gravitational field.
-3 - Electric Potential Calculate the magnitude and determine the direction of the electric field between two electrically charged parallel plates, given the charge of each plate, or the electric potential difference and plate separation.
 Construct or interpret visual representations of the isolines of equal gravitational potential energy per unit mass and refer to each line as a gravitational equipotential.
 Determine the structure of isolines of electric potential by constructing them in a given electric field.
-Explain the relationship between electric field, electric potential energy and electric potential.
-Write and apply expressions for calculating the dielectric constant as a function of the voltage, the electric field or the capacitance.
-Qualitatively use the concept of isolines to construct isolines of electric potential in an electric field and determine the effect of that field on electrically charged objects and compare to gravitational field analogue.
-Apply mathematical routines to calculate the average value of the magnitude of the electric field in a region from a description of the electric field in the region using the displacement along the line on which the difference in potential is evaluated.
-Apply the concept of the isoline representation of electric potential is evalue of the electric field in the region.
-Short Answer Lab Mastery Exercises Module Exam 4 - Electric Current Analyze data to determine the effect of changing the geometry and/or materials on the resistance or capacitance of a circuit element and relate results to the basic properties of resistors and capacitors.
-Make and justify a quantitative prediction of the effect of a change in values or arrangements of one or two circuit elements on the currents and potential differences in a circuit containing a small number of sources of emf, resistors, capacitors and switches in a series and/or parallel.
-Make claims about natural phenomena based on conservation of electric charge.
-Make predictions, using the conservation of electric charge about the sign and relative quantity of net charge of objects or systems after various charging processes, including conservation of charge in simple circuits.
-Write and apply expressions for calculating the dielectric constant as a function of the voltage, the electric field or the capacitance.
-Qualitatively use the concept of isolines to construct isolines of electric potential in an electric field and determine the Short Answer Lab Mastery Exercises Module Exam
+Explain the relationship between electric field, electric potential energy and potential, and calculate electric potential energy and electric potential.
+Write and apply expressions for calculating the dielectric 4 - Electric constant as a function of the voltage, the electric field or the Potential Qualitatively use the concept of isolines to construct isolines of electric potential in an electric field and determine the effect of that field on electrically charged objects and compare to gravitational field analogue.
+Apply mathematical routines to calculate the average value of the magnitude of the electric field in a region from a description of the electric potential in that region using the displacement along the line on which the difference in potential is evaluated.
+Apply the concept of the isoline representation of electric potential for a given electric charge distribution to predict the average value of the electric field in the region.
+Analyze data to determine the effect of changing the